 The transmission line will require the following approvals:

-- The transmission line may also require Australian Government approval under the Environment Protection and Biodiversity Conservation Act 1999.
+- The transmission line will also require Tasmanian Government approval under the Environmental Management and Pollution Control Act 1994 and Australian Government approval under the Environment Protection and Biodiversity Conservation Act 1999

 How will eagles be affected by the transmission line?

 We understand there are community concerns about the safety of the eagles and local bird life along the transmission line route.
-A range of studies will be undertaken to discover the potential impacts to eagles.
+We have started field studies to understand the potential impacts to eagles.

-We're committed to looking at innovative ways to protect eagles and will look to implement these if viable.
+We’re committed to looking at innovative ways to protect eagles.

 What’s the potential for lightning strikes?

 Transmission towers are earthed and are protected against lightning strikes.
 This means that in the event of a lightning strike hitting a tower it will be safely conducted to ground, unlike lightning strikes to trees that can lead to a fire.